 Water Pipe Worker

-Seattle Public Utilities is no longer accepting applications for the Water Pipe Worker Apprenticeship Program.
-The application period closed on February 19, 2013.
+Seattle Public Utilities is not currently accepting applications for the Water Pipe Worker Apprenticeship Program.

 Water Pipe Worker apprentices are expected to work outside in all types of weather, terrain and environment, and at all hours.
 Safety is of the highest priority.
 All apprentices will be trained to work safely around environmental hazards, wear personal protective equipment and clothing, and follow strict safety regulations.
 The positions are represented by United Association Plumbers and Pipefitters, Local #32.
 View job description (pdf).

 Under guidance from a journey-level employee, Water Pipe Worker apprentices will also learn and be expected to:

 - Operate tools and large equipment, and work around heavy equipment such as backhoes, dump trucks and excavators.